hercules2209/Cyclone/README.md

 There are two UI files:

 ## UI Load
-The other Ui contains a separate load button for laoding the model so that you can run more rpedictions before running out of memory.
+This UI contains a separate load button for loading the model which makes it so that each time you load an image you don't reload the image everytime you use upload an image so you can run more predictions before running out of memory.

 ![image](https://github.com/hercules2209/Cyclone/assets/106009563/9e7ebac6-1b5d-4e20-83c7-2afc576b1d77)

 ![image](https://github.com/hercules2209/Cyclone/assets/106009563/441a7a0c-aa6a-4de4-9eee-0523e9d03662)

 ## UI Zoom
-one of them has tries to zoom onto the cyclone eye It is not perfect but works well enough.
+In this we try to zoom on the cyclone eye by simply cropping the image around it and then resizing it.
+It is not perfect but works well enough.

 ![image](https://github.com/hercules2209/Cyclone/assets/106009563/47a33299-f17e-40e5-90c2-e8cb72997c78)
 ![image](https://github.com/hercules2209/Cyclone/assets/106009563/0a4df3e9-a2e8-438f-8677-39d0ba33cbee)